kulturinformatik/noback/README.md

-# The Digital Metrology Ontology
+# The Historical Metrology Ontology Design pattern

-This repository contains material around the Digital Metrology Ontology which has been created in the Digital Noback project.
+This repository contains material created in the Digital Noback project including HM, the Historical Metrology ontology, the eponymous ontology design pattern extracted from the ontology as well as documentation on the ontology and the pattern.